raneema9609/sep10-freedom-project/blog/entry01.md

 <h4><a href="https://atinternetmodules.org/storage/ocali-ims-sites/ocali-ims-atim/documents/OnlineBookResources.pdf" target="_blank">PDF!</a></a></h4>

 <h2>EDP:</h2>
 <p>Currently, Ive been in my engineering proccess.
-Thus, I have been researching and looking into several websites of which showcase REAL and time-worthy conetent that can make the world a better place for younger generations to be able to have the chance to grow.
-This means that children should be able to have the right to an education atleast up to highscool.
+Thus, I have been researching and looking into several websites of which showcase REAL and time-worthy content because Im trying to solve the problem of which people arent exposed to the advacnments of technology throughout their school year.
 Stating this, I have also been trying to learn how to create a website by using the <a href="https://pickcode.io/"> Pickcode </a>  website after learning about it in class due to its great features that helps coding students the necessities/basics of code; Because of this, I'm hoping to connect with other programmers to create a cause to help others.</p>

 <h2>Skills:</h2>
 <ul>